ctlusto/mtbos-blogbot/README.md

 I, Robot
 --------
 This is the code that powers the [@MTBoS_Blogbot](https://twitter.com/MTBoS_Blogbot), for those of you who like your RSS feed Twitterfied.
-Follow the Blogbot or check out the [MTBoS Blogroll](http://www.mtbos-blogroll.org/) web page for hourly updates from blogs around the [mathtwitterblogosphere](http://mathtwitterblogosphere.weebly.com/), which is a pretty cool place.
+Follow the Blogbot or check out the [MTBoS Blogroll](http://www.mtbos-blogroll.org/) web page for regular updates from blogs around the [mathtwitterblogosphere](http://mathtwitterblogosphere.weebly.com/), which is a pretty cool place.
 Even for a robot.

 Adding Yourself to the Blogroll
 -------------------------------